 Students are referred to Chessbrook ESC, following a referral request from a mainstream school / outside agency and the recommendation of the Integration Panel.
 They attend an initial meeting with members of staff from Chessbrook, their parents/carers and a professional from the previous school (where applicable).
 This meeting aims to outline the Assessment and Induction programme (A&I) as well as the rules and expectations of Chessbrook ESC.

-The main aims of these programmes is to ensure a successful transition into Chessbrook ESC, a successful return to mainstream or a successful application for an Education Health Care Plan.
+The main aims of these programmes is to ensure a successful transition into Chessbrook ESC.

 Lessons in the A & I programme include Maths, English, Sport, PSHE, Art, Food Technology and Land Studies.
-The assessments are in line with the SEND Code of Practice; implementation of the Code provides accurate analysis of the causes of low academic achievement and leads to effective recommendations for supporting pupils’ progress.
+There are also a range of assessments carried out to assess the students current working levels and identify effective recommendations for supporting the pupils’ progress.
 We are aware that in our setting it is particularly important that attainment on entry is judged and recorded effectively, in order that progress can be tracked quickly and efficiently to underpin any further provision.

 Each new student is allocated a Personalised Learning Mentor (PLM) for the duration of their time at Chessbrook.
 The PLM is a key element of Personalised Learning.
 The PLM is part mentor, part advocate and part advisor.
 He or she is there to ensure that the student makes as much progress as possible at the centre, whether this is in practical subjects, academic subjects or in social and emotional development.
 In addition, the PLM will also liaise with outside agencies, such as other educational providers, and accompany the student to any interviews that might arise.